-The industrial manufacture of ball bearings started in 1883.
-Friedrich Karl Fischer, the son of velocipede inventor Philipp Moritz Fischer, was the first person in the world to build a milling machine able to mass produce high precision, hardened steel balls according to the "centerless" principle.
+The industrial manufacturing of ball bearings started in 1883.
+Friedrich Karl Fischer, the son of velocipede inventor Philipp Moritz Fischer, was the first person in the world to build a milling machine able to mass produce high precision, hardened steel balls based on the "centerless" principle.

 Today "Präzisionskugeln Eltmann GmbH" has 105 employees and has close relationships with well-known customers in the field of engineering machinery construction, the wind sector and the electrical and aerospace industries.
 It specialises in high-quality steel balls in the 18 - Ø 200 mm range.
 The Company is certified in accordance with ISO 14001 and ISO 50003 und nach EN9100 standards.